New 2017 Participating Partners

 left to spend more time with family

-Seven companies from SWE’s Corporate Partnership Council have stepped forward as the Task Force Founding Members: Booz Allen Hamilton, Caterpillar Inc., Cummins Inc., General Motors Company, IBM, Intel Corporation and Johnson Controls.
-Each Founding Member has committed to pilot a re-entry internship program during 2015-2016.
+Seven companies from SWE’s Corporate Partnership Council stepped forward in 2015 to form the first Re-Entry Task Force: Booz Allen Hamilton, Caterpillar Inc., Cummins Inc., General Motors Company, IBM, Intel Corporation and Johnson Controls.